intel-iot-devkit/smart-video-workshop/object-detection/README.md

 <br>
 <br>

-## Part 2: Use the optimized models and Inference Engine in a pedestrian detection application
+## Part 2: Use the optimized models and Inference Engine in a security barrier car detection application

 #### 1. Open the sample app (main.cpp) in the editor of your choice to view the lines that call the Inference Engine.